hemilabs/actions/docs/security.md

 ## 4. Reporting issues

 If you notice a potential security issue in an action or workflow, raise it immediately with your team lead or via internal security channels.
-Quick detection and response helps us protect from potential attacks.
+Quick detection and response help us protect from potential attacks.

 ## 5. Collaboration